On Dense Subgroups of Homeo(I): Elementary amenable subgroups of

 Thin groups turn out interesting from a pure group-theoretical point of view.
-The class of thin groups is much larger than the class of elementary amenable groups.
-These groups are very useful in understanding the concept of amenability; here, we will limit ourselves to pointing out the following basic property of these groups.
+Despite Proposition \ref{prop:thin}, not all elementary amenable groups are thin.
+Conversely, the class of thin groups includes interesting groups which are not elementary amenable (and not even amenable).
+Still, thin groups are useful in understanding the concept of amenability; here, we will limit ourselves to pointing out the following basic property of these groups.

 \begin{prop} A thin subgroup $\Gamma $ of $\mathrm{Homeo}_{+}(I)$ is not dense. \end{prop}

 {\bf Proof.} Let $n = 2N+2, 0 < a_1 < b_1 < a_2 < b_2 < \ldots < a_n < b_n < 1$, and $x_0\in (a_{N+1}, b_{N+1})$.
 Let also